hax4dazy/Randomly-Coded-Bot/README.md

 Do `npm install discord.js` to get Discord JS
 Download NodeJS from https://nodejs.org

-Run the following in the bot directory in CMD as admin
+Run the following in the bot directory in CMD as admin to get the music playback to work.
+This is not required to run the bot.
-- `npm install --global --production --vs2015 --add-python-to-path windows-build-tools`
+-`npm install --global --production --vs2015 --add-python-to-path windows-build-tools`

 -`npm install ytdl-core`